kkoscielniak/node-nozbe/ROADMAP.md

 This file contains the list of what functionalities of Nozbe are covered by the package and what features still wait for being developed.

 At this moment the package is developed concurrently with another Nozbe-related project.
-Particular functionalities will be added when needed.
+Particular functionalities will be added when necessary.

 ## Authorization
 - [x] Register app
 - [x] Retrieve the registration data
 - [x] *Obtain the OAuth access token* (partially, responds with login URL)
+- [x] Update application redirect URL
 - [ ] Refresh the OAuth access token

 ## Tasks
 - [x] Retrieve a list of tasks
 - [ ] Get a single task